Gel is applied to the area being treated. A probe that delivers the shock waves is applied to the treatment area and shock waves are delivered.

 The number of treatments needed depends on the condition being treated.
 In many cases only 3-5 treatments are needed but in some cases more can be necessary.

-How long is a treatment session?
+How long is the treatment session?

 Most sessions take 10-15 minutes.